 - Let’s make the pretzel dough first.
 Combine the water, sugar and kosher salt in the bowl of a stand mixer and sprinkle the yeast on top.
 Allow the mixture to sit for 5 minutes or until the mixture begins to foam.(That’s how you’ll know the yeast is activated and live.)
 Add the flour and butter and, using the dough hook attachment, mix on low speed until well combined.
 Change to medium speed and knead the dough until it is smooth and pulls away from the side of the bowl, approximately 5 minutes.
 Remove the dough from the bowl.
 Wipe the bowl out and then oil it well with olive oil.
 I use a pastry brush to get the job done.
 Return the dough to the bowl, cover with a clean kitchen towel and put it in a warm place for approximately 50 to 55 minutes or until the dough has doubled in size.
 I leave mine on the back of the kitchen counter away from drafts.

 - Bring the 10 cups of water and the baking soda to a rolling boil a large pot.
-You want as much surface area as possible to pre-boil your pretzels.
+You want as much surface area as possible to parboil your pretzels.
 I normally do this in batches.

 - In the meantime, turn the dough out onto a slightly oiled work surface and divide into 8 equal pieces.
 Roll out each piece of dough into a 24-inch rope.
 I usually measure them with a measuring tape or ruler so they all come out the same size.
 But don’t mind me, any size and any shape still tastes great!
 Make a U-shape with the rope, holding the ends of the rope away from you, cross the ends over each other twice and then bring the ends down to the bottom of the U and press each end onto the bottom of the U in order to form the shape of a pretzel.
 Place onto the prepared parchment-lined sheet pan.
+Alternatively, make pretzel bites.
+After you've rolled out your ropes, cut each into 1-2 inch pieces to create bite size pretzels.
+I love doing this for game day and serve them in a basket with the dip on the side.

 - You are now going to blanch the pretzels in the boiling water BEFORE baking them.
 Place the pretzels into the boiling water, 1 by 1, for 30 seconds.
 Remove them from the water using a large flat spatula or large spider strainer.
 Make sure you let the excess water drip off.
 Put them back on the sheet pan.
 Brush the top of each pretzel with the beaten egg yolk and water mixture and sprinkle with the pretzel salt.
 Bake until golden brown in color, approximately 12 to 14 minutes.
 Transfer the pretzels to a cooling rack for at least 5 minutes before serving.